 How much are teachers permitted to copy?

 Teachers are permitted to copy material for their students according to the 15/15 rule so that students receive their copies and the teacher may retain some copies.
 You may also make a paper copy of a book without considering the 15/15 rule, however you are not permitted to copy and save the book in digital form.

 Plagiarism is the act to taking someone else's work and passing it off as your own.
 Plagiarism is considered a violation of proper academic practice and may lead to the suspension of your studies.
 To avoid plagiarism, it is important that you reference and cite correctly when using other people's texts.

-At Dalarna University, teachers use Ephorus to check for cases of plagiarism in students' work.
+At Dalarna University, teachers use SafeAssign to check for cases of plagiarism in students' work (manual SafeAssign (pdf)).